 The Film That Beat It: Wallace & Gromit: The Curse of the Were-Rabbit

 Howl's Moving Castle wasn't completely ignored by the Oscars - it did receive a nomination for the 2005 awards.
 However, it was defeated by Wallace & Gromit: The Curse of the Were-Rabbit.
 While Wallace & Gromit is a charming claymation series that turned into a surprisingly watchable movie it just doesn't have the same emotional impact or artistry that Howl's Moving Castle does.
 This film, which is loosely based on a book by Diana Wynne Jones, follows a young woman named Sophie Hatter who is cursed to turn into an old woman as she seeks to change herself back.
-Helping her out is a mercurial wizard named Howl who seems irritating at first, but might just help her learn to appreciate her youth while she still has it.
+Helping her out is a mercurial wizard named Howl who seems irritating at first, but might just help her learn to appreciate her youth while she still has it.4,667227Should this get an Oscar?

 The Film That Beat It: Coco